AGProjects/python-sipsimple/sipsimple/payloads/README.txt

 messagesummary.py

-This module implements a parser and generator for message-summary payload (RFC3842) which is used to indicate missed calls / faxes / etc.
+This module implements a parser and generator for message-summary payload (RFC3842) which is used to indicate missed calls or voice mail recordings.